itsdrvgo/post-it/README.md

 -   [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 -   [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework for rapidly building custom designs.
 -   [Drizzle ORM](https://orm.drizzle.team/) - A simple ORM for interacting with the SQL databases.
--   [Planetscale MySQL](https://www.planetscale.com/) - A MySQL database hosted on the cloud.
+-   [Supabase PostgreSQL](https://supabase.com/) - A simple PostgreSQL database with a REST API.
 -   [Vercel](https://vercel.com/) - A cloud platform for static sites and Serverless Functions.
--   [NextUI](https://nextui.org/) - A React UI Library with 50+ Components for Next.js and Tailwind CSS.
+-   [ShadCN UI](https://ui.shadcn.com/) - A collection of UI components for React.
+-   [jose](https://github.com/panva/jose) - A JavaScript implementation of the JSON Object Signing and Encryption (JOSE) for JWTs.
 -   [tRPC](https://trpc.io/) - A TypeScript RPC framework for building reliable HTTP APIs with ease, on top of [Next.JS](https://nextjs.org/).
 -   [TanStack Query](https://tanstack.com/query/latest/) - A React Hooks for fetching, caching and updating asynchronous data in React.
+-   [React Hook Form](https://react-hook-form.com/) - Performant, flexible and extensible forms with easy-to-use validation.
 -   [UploadThing](https://uploadthing.com/) - A simple file upload API for your projects.

 ## Features